Leif Ove Andsnes, piano

 “One of the most gifted musicians of his generation”

-Leif Ove Andsnes now records exclusively for Sony Classical.
+Andsnes now records exclusively for Sony Classical.
 His previous discography comprises more than 30 discs for EMI Classics – solo, chamber, and concerto releases, many of them bestsellers – spanning repertoire from Bach to the present day.
 He has been nominated for eight Grammys and awarded many international prizes, including six Gramophone Awards.
-His recordings of the music of his compatriot Edvard Grieg have been especially celebrated: the New York Times named Andsnes’s 2004 recording of Grieg’s Piano Concerto with Mariss Jansons and the Berlin Philharmonic a “Best CD of the Year,” and the Penguin Guide awarded it a coveted “Rosette.”
-Like that concerto recording, Andsnes’s disc of Grieg’s Lyric Pieces won a Gramophone Award.
+His recordings of the music of his compatriot Edvard Grieg have been especially celebrated: the New York Times named Andsnes’s 2004 recording of Grieg’s Piano Concerto with Mariss Jansons and the Berlin Philharmonic a “Best CD of the Year,” the Penguin Guide awarded it a coveted “Rosette,” and both that album and his disc of Grieg’s Lyric Pieces won Gramophone Awards.
 His recording of Mozart’s Piano Concertos Nos.
 9 and 18 was another New York Times “Best of the Year” and Penguin Guide “Rosette” honoree.
 He won yet another Gramophone Award for Rachmaninov’s Piano Concertos Nos.
 1 and 2 with Antonio Pappano and the Berlin Philharmonic.
-A series of recordings of Schubert’s late sonatas, paired with lieder sung by Ian Bostridge, inspired lavish praise; the Chicago Tribune described one release as “Schubert playing of the highest order throughout.”
-Reviewing his CD with the world-premiere recordings of Marc-André Dalbavie’s Piano Concerto and Bent Sorensen’s The Shadows of Silence – both written for the pianist – paired with Lutoslawski’s Piano Concerto and solo works by György Kurtág, the New York Times recognized Andsnes as “a dynamic performer of contemporary music.”
+A series of recordings of Schubert’s late sonatas, paired with lieder sung by Ian Bostridge, inspired lavish praise, as did the pianist’s world-premiere recordings of Marc-André Dalbavie’s Piano Concerto and Bent Sorensen’s The Shadows of Silence, both of which were written for him.

-The pianist has received Norway’s most distinguished honor, Commander of the Royal Norwegian Order of St. Olav.
+Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav.
 In 2007, he received the prestigious Peer Gynt Prize, awarded by members of parliament to honor prominent Norwegians for their achievements in politics, sports, and culture.
-Andsnes has also received the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award.
-Saluting his many achievements, Vanity Fair named Andsnes one of the “Best of the Best” in 2005.
+He is the recipient of the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award, and, saluting his many achievements, Vanity Fair named Andsnes one of the “Best of the Best” in 2005.

-Leif Ove Andsnes was born in Karmoy, Norway in 1970, and studied at the Bergen Music Conservatory under the renowned Czech professor Jirí Hlinka.
-Over the past decade, he has also received invaluable advice from the Belgian piano teacher Jacques de Tiège who, like Hlinka, has greatly influenced his style and philosophy of playing.
-Andsnes cites Dinu Lipatti, Arturo Benedetti Michelangeli, Sviatoslav Richter, and Géza Anda among the pianists who have most inspired him.
-He currently lives in Copenhagen and Bergen, and also spends much time at his mountain home in Norway’s western Hardanger area.
-He is a Professor at the Norwegian Academy of Music in Oslo and a member of the Royal Swedish Academy of Music.
-Andsnes occasionally contributes written commentaries to NPR’s “Deceptive Cadence” blog.
-In June 2010 he achieved one of his proudest accomplishments to date, becoming a father for the first time, and his family expanded in May 2013 with the welcome arrival of twins.
+Leif Ove Andsnes was born in Karmøy, Norway in 1970, and studied at the Bergen Music Conservatory under the renowned Czech professor Jirí Hlinka.
+He has also received invaluable advice from the Belgian piano teacher Jacques de Tiège who, like Hlinka, has greatly influenced his style and philosophy of playing.
+He currently lives in Bergen and in June 2010 achieved one of his proudest accomplishments to date, becoming a father for the first time.
+His family expanded in May 2013 with the welcome arrival of twins.